What Students Want

 What is missing from this evaluation is students’ view of their school’s performance, based on their own value system and needs.
 In the high schools where I do my research, students express a desire to feel cared about and known by their teachers, as well as having a deeper relationship where they know about their teachers lives and interests.

-While students do want to feel they are learning and in a “competitive” academic environment with high standards, they claim to work harder, even in subjects they don’t normally enjoy, if the teachers knows and cares about them.
+While students do want to feel they are learning and in a “competitive” academic environment with high standards, they claim to work harder, even in subjects they don’t normally enjoy, if their teachers know and care about them.